nhsd-exeter/sfrunner/README.md

 * Click confirm and continue
 * You may need to sign into NHS and use MFA
 * After you have signed in, all possible sessions should now be displayed in Leapp
+* The sessions may still not have the default region set correctly in the region column.
+If so, right click on the '...' to the right of the region, select change, select region, and manually select the correct region (for example eu-west-2).